Kalanchoe leaves turning soft, mushy, and discolored, or wrinkling and drying out often signify underlying issues with poor water habits.

 Beware of using self-watering pots.
-Although it may prove beneficial to forgetful gardeners, it is typically not ideal for succulent plants that prefer a dry medium.
+Although it may benefit forgetful gardeners, it is typically not ideal for succulent plants that prefer a dry medium.

-Kalanchoes grow relatively slow and can easily take up to two or three years to reach their mature size (6-12 inches).
+Kalanchoes grow relatively slowly and can easily take up to two or three years to reach their mature size (6-12 inches).

-To ensure they bloom throughout the year and reach their maturity without any issues, you must adhere to an adequate watering schedule.
+You must adhere to an adequate watering schedule to ensure they bloom throughout the year and reach their maturity without any issues.

 Let the few inches of the soil dry up well before watering again.